 A picture is worth more than a thousand words.
 One work of art can give birth to a zillion interpretations, most times completely different from the creator’s point of view.

-And that’s okay, because like nature, there’s always something new to see, a new angle to discover and a new reality to escape to…temporarily of course.
+Like nature, there’s always something new to see, a new angle to discover and a new reality to escape to…temporarily of course.

 Artists are like gods, reaching deep within their souls to create pieces of a reality that already exist in their minds, to express thoughts they know are alien to basic human comprehension.